-I am pleased to have participated in the preparation of the first edition of The Mining Law Review.
-The Review is designed to be a practical, business-focused 'year in review' analysis of recent changes and developments, their effects and a look forward at expected trends.
+I am pleased to have participated in the preparation of the third edition of The Mining Law Review.
+The Review is designed to be a practical, business-focused 'year in review' analysis of recent changes and development, and a look forward at expected trends.

-This book gathers the views of leading mining practitioners from around the world and I warmly thank all the authors for their work and insights.
+This book gathers the views of leading mining practitioners from around the world and I once again warmly thank all the authors for their work and insights.

-The first part of the book is divided into 22 country chapters, each dealing with mining in a particular jurisdiction.
+The first part of the book is divided into 25 country chapters, each dealing with mining in a particular jurisdiction.
 Countries were selected because of the importance of mining to their economies and to ensure broad geographical representation.
-Mining is global but the business of financing mining exploration, development and - to a lesser extent - production is concentrated in a few countries, Canada and the United Kingdom being dominant.
-As a result, the second part of this book includes eight country chapters focused on financing.
+Mining is global but the business of financing mining exploration, development and - to a lesser extent - production continues to be concentrated in a few countries, with Canada and the United Kingdom being dominant.
+As a result, the second part of this book includes 10 country chapters focused on financing.

-The advantage of a comparative work is that knowledge of the law and developments and trends in one jurisdiction may assist those in other jurisdictions.
-Although the chapters are laid out uniformly for ease of comparison, each author had complete discretion as to content and emphasis.
+The advantage of a comparative work is that knowledge of the law, developments and trends in one jurisdiction may assist those in other jurisdictions.
+Although the chapters are laid out uniformly for ease of comparison, each author has complete discretion as to content and emphasis.